CARV-ICS-FORTH/knot/README.md

 * A shared filesystem mounted at the same path across all Kubernetes nodes, like NFS, [Gluster](https://www.gluster.org), or similar.
 * Optionally the [Dataset Lifecycle Framework](https://github.com/IBM/dataset-lifecycle-framework) deployed, in which case Karvdash can be used to configure datasets (the DLF should monitor all namespaces).

+Also, make sure that the `default` service account in the `default` namespace (used by Karvdash), has administrator-level access to all namespaces, with `kubectl create clusterrolebinding default-cluster-admin --clusterrole=cluster-admin --serviceaccount=default:default`.

 Then, you can set the following environmental variables and run `make deploy`.

 | Variable                          | Description                                                                                     |